Beyer, Peacock and Company: Gorton Foundry

 Beyer and Peacock started building their Gorton Foundry in 1854 two miles east from the centre of Manchester at Openshaw on a 12-acre site, on the opposite (south) side of the Manchester, Sheffield and Lincolnshire Railway (MS&LR) line from Peacock's previous works.
 The site was chosen because land was cheaper than in the city, allowing ample room to expand, and there was a good water supply from an MS&LR reservoir.
 At the Foundry, Beyer designed and manufactured machine tools needed to build the locomotives, and oversaw locomotive design and production.
 Peacock dealt with the business side, often travelling to continental Europe to secure orders.

 In July 1855 the first locomotive, built for the Great Western Railway, left Gorton Foundry.
 Between 1854 and 1868 the company built 844 locomotives, of which 476 were exported.
 The company sold mainly to the British colonies, Southern Africa and South America.
-The company had been commissioned by the London and North Western Railway to build a single copy of their Dreadnought Class for the Pennsylvania Railroad, as the former railway's shops were not legally permitted to sell their locomotives.
-Aside from this locomotive, the company did not enter the North American market.
+The London and North Western Railway had commissioned Beyer, Peacock to build a single copy of its Dreadnought Class for the Pennsylvania Railroad, as the former railway's shops were not legally permitted to sell their locomotives.
+This locomotive, nine 2-6-0's built for the Costa Rica Railway, and four 2-6-6-2 Fairlies built for the Interoceanic Railway of Mexico were the only locomotives built by the company for North American railways.

 During the First World War Beyer, Peacock manufactured artillery; in August 1915 Gorton Works was put under government control with production switching almost entirely to the war effort, especially heavy field artillery.
 During the Second World War, the company was again brought under government control but continued to build locomotives throughout the war.